Preparation for a Car Accident to Avoid Injuries and Damages

 Anyone who is injured in a crash faces medical bills and time away from work in addition to the cost of vehicle repairs.
 After an accident, if you are able, you should take steps to help yourself in case you need to file a car accident claim against the at-fault driver’s insurance.

 After a car accident, check yourself, your passengers and others for injuries.
-If someone is injured, phone 911 for emergency medical help.
+When someone is injured, phone 911 for emergency medical help.
 If you are injured and emergency responders suggest you go to the hospital, get in the ambulance.

 If you didn’t go to the hospital directly from the accident scene, you still need to see a doctor within 24 hours of a car crash.
 There are serious car accident injuries, including traumatic brain injury, that may not have symptoms in the first 24 hours.
 Going to a doctor documents any injury that you have suffered.
 A medical report of your injuries will be necessary to file an insurance claim.